Richard Faull: Honours and awards

 In 2005, Faull was awarded the Health Research Council of New Zealand's Liley Medal and was appointed an Officer of the New Zealand Order of Merit, for services to medical research, in the 2005 Queen’s Birthday Honours.
 In 2007, he was awarded the Rutherford Medal by the Royal Society of New Zealand.
 In the 2017 New Year Honours, he was appointed a Knight Companion of the New Zealand Order of Merit for services to medical research.

+In recognition of his work establishing links between the Māori community and neuroscience Faull was honoured in 2023 in a ceremony in which he received a kōrowai (cloak) and tokotoko (carved stick).

+Notable students

+Notable doctoral students include Bronwen Connor and Rita Krishnamurthi.